 Most of the winning projects in our family have cost less than $50, including the cost of the supplies, the presentation boards, and the photographs.
 Kameron’s project this year cost a grand total of $24, including five display boards (two for the school fair, three for the regional fair) and the jars of popcorn.
 Everything else was stuff we had around the house.

 The sample method she used — 3M Petrifilm with eColi indicators — was expensive, too.
 Petrifilm costs about $70 for a pack of 50, so 400 of those cost $500.
-4X6″ prints cost eight cents each, and she printed 2,800 of them ($224), while the other supplies (safety goggles, gloves, presentation board, the binder with photo sheets) added another $100 to the total.
+4X6″ prints cost 28 cents each, and she printed 2,800 of them ($672), while the other supplies (safety goggles, gloves, presentation board, the binder with photo sheets) added another $100 to the total.

-So what did she get for her $850 investment besides a nice trophy?
-Well, she learned how to stand up in front of a crowd and make a speech — something she’d never done before.
+So what did she get for her investment besides a nice trophy?
+Well, she learned how to answer questions from strangers, and defend her ideas — something she’d never done before.
 And that gave her the confidence to enter a speech competition the next year (which she won), which led her to other UIL speech competitions.
 She also got into an elite, highly competitive magnet high school, and into her first-choice college, where she was elected an officer of a campus organization and recently graduated cum laude.

 Am I saying she wouldn’t have done those things without a science fair project?
 No — but they were certainly made easier thanks to the skills she learned.
 Having a prestigious prize on her resume didn’t hurt when she applied to the highly competitive magnet school, either.
 But the most important benefit of her science fair experience is that it gave her confidence and poise, and helped turn a shy, self-effacing girl into a polished, beautiful young woman.